The main entrance of Ho Chi Minh Campaign Museum

 Address: 2 Le Duan Street, District 1, Ho Chi Minh City

 With a centrally situated location right in the middle of District 1, on the corner of Nguyen Binh Khiem and Le Duan Streets, after visiting the Ho Chi Minh Campaign Museum, you can also have access to other famous attractions near its vicinity.
-Right on the opposite side of Nguyen Binh Khiem Street, you can immediately spot another famous museum in Ho Chi Minh City, Museum of Vietnam History as well as the green lung of the city, the Saigon Zoo and Botanical Gardens.
+Right on the opposite side of Nguyen Binh Khiem Street, you can immediately spot another famous museum in Ho Chi Minh City, the Museum of Vietnam History and the green lung of the city, the Saigon Zoo and Botanical Gardens.
 Just a few blocks down Le Duan Street is the biggest and most ancient Catholic church in Vietnam, the Notre Dame Cathedral.

 Monday – Friday (The museum only opens on Saturday for tourist groups with advanced booking)